pranaybankar/ticketing_system/README.md

 ## Features

+- Check available theaters.
-- Check available seats
+- Check available seats in a theater.
-- Book a seat (idempotent operation)
+- Book a seat (idempotent operation).
-- Temporarily reserve a seat with an expiry time
+- Temporarily reserve a seat with an expiry time.
-- Caching for seat availability
+- Caching for seat availability.

 ## Requirements